 In January 2011, students and faculty from Stanford University have deployed a network of 40 seismometers across southernmost California from the Pacific Ocean to the Colorado River.
 These seismometers recorded earthquakes from around the world for a period of 2 years.
 The data collected over that two year period will be used to construct an image of the deep structure beneath the region, learning about the location of faults, the distribution of magma, and the thickness of the crust in the area.
 This will allow us to understand more about the tectonic plate boundary, and how that affects earthquakes and volcanism.

-This project will acquire high-resolution seismic data about the Ruby Mountains Core Complex in an effort to understand the processes that occurred during its formation.
+This project will use high-resolution passive seismic data of the Ruby Mountains metamorphic core complex to better understand the processes that occurred during its formation.

 We have partnered with SinoProbe, the Chinese national scientific program led by CAGS to study the lithosphere to collect and interpret near-vertical and wide-angle seismic profiles across the Karakoram Fault.
 In complementary geochemical studies we are working with CAGS and NGRI to sample thermal springs for mantle-sourced helium (3He), and analyzing these samples at Lawrence Berkeley National Laboratories.